pantaleooo/pantaleooo.github.io/_pages/about.md

 ## Service

 ### Reviewer
++ International Journal of Machine Learning and Cybernetics
 + Journal of Circuits, Systems, and Computers
 + IET Cyber-Physical Systems: Theory & Applications

 ### TPC Member
++ IEEE International Conference on Trust, Security and Privacy in Computing and Communications (TrustCom), 2024-2025
++ IEEE International Symposium on Parallel and Distributed Processing with Applications (ISPA), 2024-2025
++ IEEE International Conference on Parallel and Distributed Systems (ICPADS), 2023
++ IEEE International Conference on Internet of Things (iThings), 2024
 + IEEE Conference on Green Computing and Communication (GreenCom), 2023-2024
-+ IEEE International Conference on Parallel and Distributed Systems (ICPADS), 2023
++ IEEE International Conference on Intelligent Technology and Embedded Systems (ICITES), 2022-2025